smanne/redmart-assignment/README.md

     index.js - Root js file
 ```

-For the project to build, **these files must exist with exact filenames**:
+For the project to build:

 In the project directory, you can run: